 The Boston Red Sox finally nabbed that elusive road win against the St. Louis Cardinals last night, tying the 2013 World Series at two games apiece and suddenly making the Fall Classic a three-game contest.
 Although they fell behind late in the third inning, the Red Sox got behind the bearded wonder of Jonny Gomes, who hit a three-run homerun in Game 4 to setup an important World Series Game 5 tonight at Busch Stadium.
-The game’s first pitch is scheduled for 8:07 EST / 5:07 PST on FOX, or you can watch World Series online Game 5 using the links below.
+The game’s first pitch is scheduled for 8:07 EST / 5:07 PST on FOX, or you can watch World Series online Game 5 using one of several different methods.

 The back-to-back format is interesting tonight, as St. Louis is also hosting Monday Night Football (Seahawks vs. Rams).
 But with the World Series now a best-of-three affair, there’s little question the Boston Red Sox visiting the St. Louis Cardinals is the bigger of the two tickets.
 That may be particularly true as Adam Wainwright takes the mound for the Cardinals hoping to regain the favor of his hometown after dropping Game 1 at Fenway Park.
 The Red Sox, meanwhile, will also bring in their Game 1 pitcher, Jon Lester, who hopes to repeat his performance in Game 5 of the World Series.